gzamann/datadashboardemo/README.md

 # About

-App is initialized with a simple create-react-app boilerplate.
+This is a simple React application initialized with create-react-app.

-## Component structure
+## Component Structure
-There are two directories created for components
-1. src/components - Contains the components used in the UI (Chart.jsx, Filter.jsx)
-2. src/pages - Contains individual pages and their layout (Dashboard)

-#### About Components
-  **Chart** - This component is a wrapper for the echarts.
-Echarts can be used through our wrapper component so that we have a standard way to use Echarts across the project and all the configurations, modification etc are applied here when required.
+### Components Directory (`src/components`)

+- **Chart.jsx**: A reusable component that wraps around Echarts for consistent chart display and configuration across the application.

-  **Filters** - This component contains the date, age and gender filters.
-It handles the states for all the filter components and the logic to handle any updates.
-Upon update, this component generates filtered data and updates to the parent component which is our Dashboard.
+- **Filter.jsx**: Contains date, age, and gender filters.
+Manages filter states and logic for updating data displayed on the `Dashboard`.

+### Pages Directory (`src/pages`)

+- **Dashboard.jsx**: Integrates charts and filters to display relevant data in a dashboard layout.

+## About Components

+### Chart Component

+The `Chart` component simplifies the integration of Echarts throughout the app.
+It provides a standardized approach for configuring and displaying various types of charts.

+### Filters Component

+The `Filters` component handles user interactions with date, age, and gender filters.
+It manages state changes and updates data displayed on the `Dashboard` based on user selections.

-## Data
+## Data Handling

-- The API data is fetched in the page level with useEffect hook (Dashboard.jsx)
-- Local states for data are maintained at the page level (Dashboard.jsx)
-- API fetching and data storing is handled within the component since state management is not in place for the demo app
+Data fetching from APIs is managed within the `Dashboard.jsx` component using the `useEffect` hook.
+Local state management within `Dashboard.jsx` ensures efficient data updates and rendering.

 ## Constants and Utilities

-Constants and utilities are stored in **src/utils**.
-These can be imported and used through the app.
+Constants and utility functions are stored in `src/utils`.

-**constants.js**  - Contains all the app constants such as Filter labels and options.
+- **constants.js**: Houses application-wide constants such as filter labels and options for consistent use across components.

-**appUtils.js** - Contains all the utility functions for that are used in the app and these can be re-used in further development.
-Currently stored in a single file, but we would store utils by modules and common when the app grows.
+- **appUtils.js**: Contains utility functions that facilitate common tasks across the application.
+As the app grows, utilities will be organized by modules to maintain scalability and clarity.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Getting Started with Create React App